Luis Rodríguez (Chilean footballer)

 Luis Abdón Rodríguez Muelas (born 16 March 1961) is a Chilean former footballer and football manager.

-International
+International career

-He played in eight matches for the Chile national football team from 1984 to 1989.
+Rodríguez played in eight matches for the Chile national team from 1984 to 1989.
 He was also part of Chile's squad for the 1987 Copa América tournament.

-Manager
+Managerial career

-In 2011, he became the manager of San Luis de Quillota in the Primera B de Chile, after having managed the youth system.
+In 2011, Rodríguez became the manager of San Luis de Quillota in the Primera B de Chile, after having managed the youth system.
 After adverse results, he was released, but continued as the person in charge of global development of the youth levels.

-After his experience as manager, he has went on his work as director and teacher at the INAF (National Football Institute).
+After his experience as manager, he went on to work as director and teacher at the INAF (National Football Institute).